-b.)
-Signs required to be posted by law.

-c.)
-Warning signs.

-d.)
-Signs established by governmental regulation.

-e.)
-Signs indicating bus stops, taxi stands and similar transportation facilities.

-f.)
-One (1) sign located on premises used as a professional office or studio of a physician, dentist, lawyer, architect, engineer, musician, artist, teacher, real estate broker, registered nurse or other similar professional person, for each such use.
-Such signs shall not exceed two (2) square feet in area, be motionless and shall not have flashing illumination.

-g.)
-One (1) temporary sign per parcel.
-No such sign shall exceed twelve (12) square feet in area.

-h.)
-One (1) sign or bulletin board not exceeding twenty-four (24) square feet in area upon the premises of a church or other similar religious institution.

-i.)
-Identification signs, in conjunction with residential usage or a C-1L area or a HPR area, to exceed one and one-half $(1 \frac{1}{2})$ square feet in area.
+- a.)
+Signs to regulate traffic. - b.)
+Signs required to be posted by law. - c.)
+Warning signs. - d.)
+Signs established by governmental regulation. - e.)
+Signs indicating bus stops, taxi stands and similar transportation facilities. - f.)
+One (1) sign located on premises used as a professional or business office or studio of a physician, dentist, lawyer, non-profit organization, architect, engineer, musician, artist, teacher, real estate broker, registered nurse or other similar professional person, for each such use.
+Such signs shall not exceed two (2) square feet in area, be motionless and shall not have illumination. - g.)
+One (1) temporary business or service related sign per parcel.
+No such sign shall exceed twelve (12) square feet in area and shall meet all other provisions of a temporary sign definition. - h.)
+Identification signs, in conjunction with residential usage or a C-1L area or a HPR area, to exceed one and one-half $(1 \frac{1}{2})$ square feet in area. - i.)
+Directional signs. - j.)
+One (1) sign located on premises used as a Bed & Breakfast or tourist home, not to exceed six (6) square feet in area per frontage and no higher than the roofline of the structure. - k.)
+Animated signs, balloon signs, mural signs, digital signs, roof signs, and billboards are prohibited.

-j.)
-Directional signs.

-k.)
-One (1) sign located on premises used as a Bed & Breakfast or tourist home, not to exceed six (6) square feet in area per frontage and no higher than the roofline of the structure.

-1.)
-One portable sign not to exceed six (6) square feet in area, placed by a licensed business, placed on property on the same thoroughfare as the business is located, but said portable sign shall not be placed within one hundred (100) feet of an intersection.

-m.)
-Sign illumination may be used for all permitted signs.

-n.)
-Projecting Signs

-Animated signs, balloon signs, mural signs, digital signs, roof signs, and billboards (except on the premises of a church or other similar religious institution) are prohibited.
 No sign, other than directional signs, shall exceed twenty-five (25) square feet in size.